lipzh5/HumanoidVLE/README.md

 # Vision-Language to Emotion (VL2E) Model Embodied on the Humanoid Robot

 ## Introduction
-This repo, named **HROVLE**, contains the official PyTorch implementation of the system part of our paper **UGotMe: An Embodied System for Affective Human-Robot Interaction**.
+This repo, named **HumanoidVLE**, contains the official PyTorch implementation of the system part of our paper **UGotMe: An Embodied System for Affective Human-Robot Interaction**.

 Code for model training and evaluation on the MELD dataset is available here: https://github.com/lipzh5/VisionLanguageEmotion